One of the leading courses of its kind in the country, this degree prepares you for a technical career in the pulsating world of live events.

-- Study in a challenging, stimulating and creative learning environment – harnessing world-class equipment in our dedicated facilities
+- Work in a challenging, stimulating and creative learning environment – harnessing world-class equipment in our dedicated facilities

 - Learn from inspirational tutors who have vast experience in the industry and are experts in their fields

-- Plan and deliver real live events as part of your studies
+- Plan and deliver real live events as part of your studies, from festivals to fashion shows

 - Take the chance to go on an optional industrial year to strengthen your practical skills further still